Walter-Feng/cc_wick_parser/README.md

 which can also be customized.

-Should be good to go, running the unit test, after exporting, the directory to this repository, to $PYTHONPATH.
+Should be good to go directly running the unit test, after exporting- the directory to this repository- to $PYTHONPATH.